travis-ci/docs-travis-ci-com/user/languages/ruby.md

 Therefore, *there is no need to update RubyGems* for Bundler 2.

-Under many configurations, Travis CI installs the Ruby runtime on the fly.
+TravisCI uses Bundler 1 by default.
-This means installing the latest Bundler at run time, which may cause problems due to the unsatisfied requirements.
+If your `Gemfile.lock` has a `BUNDLED WITH 1.x` section (or no such section), the default behavior should be enough and require no changes.

-If you find your builds are failing due to “bundler not installed” errors, try one of the following solutions:
+If you find your builds are failing due to “bundler not installed” errors or want to use Bundler 2.0, try one of the following solutions:

 * If you’re using Ruby 2.3 or higher, and you wish to upgrade to Bundler 2.0, use the following in your `.travis.yml`: